You're the expert.

 Where I work

 I'm based in Athens, Greece—my fifth country.
-That experience of navigating different contexts and rebuilding in new places shapes how I think about clarity.
+That experience of navigating different contexts and rebuilding in new places shapes how I think about trust, and what it takes to earn it across cultures and transitions.

 I understand what it's like when your audience is scattered, in transition, or between worlds.